Should You Still Pull Out With A Condom? | Safe Sex Facts

 Some people may feel anxious about withdrawal due to timing concerns or fear of failure.
 Others might worry that adding this step complicates intimacy or causes interruptions during sex.

-Open dialogue helps address these feelings openly without judgment while reinforcing mutual responsibility for safe sex practices.
+Open dialogue helps address these feelings openly without judgment while reinforcing mutual responsibility for safer sex practices.

 The Importance of Proper Condom Use Regardless of Withdrawal